 Each of these is safe, relatively close to major attractions, walking distance to restaurants, and accessible to the metro for additional touring.

 Out of these, Condesa – Roma is my favorite but it might not be the best choice for everyone so stick with me as we evaluate all your options.

-Pro Tip: Don’t stay too far outside the city center, just to save money.
+Pro Tip: Don’t stay outside the city center just to save money.
 You’ll spend all your time commuting instead of enjoying yourself.
-My midrange Mexico City hotel suggestions are usually $100/night or less (depending on whether you’re there in peak periods), so you don’t have to spend a lot for a great location and excellent hotel.
+My mid-range Mexico City hotel suggestions are usually $100/night or less so you can have a great location without breaking the bank.

 Most first-time visitors choose Polanco hotels.
 The area is incredibly safe and has easy access to embassies and international businesses, which means chain hotels popped up to accommodate business travelers.
-Today, tourists are drawn to the area because they’re drawn to the familiar, recognizable brands (and lots of options).
+Today, tourists are drawn to the area because hotels are familiar, recognizable brands (and lots of options).